gloaysa/lgg/README.md

 # If not set, it falls back to $VISUAL, then $EDITOR, then "vim".
 editor = "hx"

-# The time to use for an entry when only a date is provided (e.g., "yesterday: ...").
+# The time to use for an entry when only a date is provided (eg "yesterday").
 # Format is "HH:MM".
 default_time = "21:00"